 Digital SAT Bluebook Test 7, Module 1: Vocabulary in Context Explained

-Here’s a game-changing tip for mastering these questions: predict the answer before you look at the choices.
-Seriously, cover them up if you have to!
+Here’s the single most effective tip for these questions: predict the answer *before* you look at the options.

-Let’s see this strategy in action with Bluebook Test 7, Module 1:
+Let's put this into practice with Bluebook Test 7, Module 1.

 Botanist Al K. has pointed out that maple trees already thrive in a wide variety of climates and thus may _______ changes in climate better than some other tree species do.
 The alterations maples may undergo in response to a changing climate are likely to be relatively small and easily achieved.